-4.6.3 Specimen Selection
+4.6.3 SPECIMEN SELECTION

 The selection of representative testing specimens is one of the most important aspects of sampling and testing procedures.
 Selected specimens should be representative of the formation being investigated.
-One seldom finds a uniform homogeneous deposit or formation.
+Uniform homogeneous deposits or formations are rare.